foamliu/Deep-Image-Matting-PyTorch/README.md

 |paper-stage3|50.4|0.014|
 |my-stage0|40.7|0.014|

-It confused me that it performs better than the paper, please kindly let me know for any bugs in test code.
+It performs better than the paper, this is confusing me.
+Please kindly let me know for any bugs.
 <p>
+Major differences from the paper:

-Difference between this model and paper: "fc6" is dropped instead of transformed to a convolutional layer.
+1. "fc6" is dropped instead of transformed to a convolutional layer.
-It is clumpy, over 100 millions parameters, makes the model hard to converge. <br>
+<br>It is clumpy, over 100 millions parameters, makes the model hard to converge.
 I guess it is the reason why the model (paper) has to be trained stagewisely.
+2. Indices pooling preserves details.

 ## Dataset